lethaldemon/cp4wa-lab/mm/uc1/README.md

 - Hover your mouse on the shapes and histogram, and notice the information popup.
 - Notice the Topic Name THINK21 in the data.
 Metric Manager analyzes the relationship between KPIs (resources and metrics} in the same topic.

-We want to look at the resources in our data set that produces the most Alarms. `Server:HDD1` has the biggest circle, with alarm counts of 4.
+We want to look at the resources in our data set that produces the most events. `Server:HDD1` has the biggest circle, with event counts of 4.
 Let us look at the resource that produces the most anomaly.
 Click on the biggest circle in the __Top 10 Anomalous Resources__, and you will see the list of the four groups.

 <img src="./images/UC13.png" alt="Watson AIOps Metric Manager" width="900" align="center"/>
 <br>